-Efficient ADR mechanisms may also be very helpful in preventing/reducing disputes, or at least resolving then quickly, as the Portuguese domestic arbitration system shows.
+Efficient alternative dispute resolution (ADR) mechanisms may also be very helpful in preventing/reducing disputes, or at least resolving them quickly, as the Portuguese domestic arbitration system shows.
 But the administrative attitude and the taxpayer culture still seem to be the crucial elements, ie, without a willingness on the part of both the authorities and taxpayers to work collaboratively, and with reasonable alacrity, ADR mechanisms may not be sufficient.